 The Tickfaw River runs 113 miles (182 km) from Amite County in southwest Mississippi to Livingston Parish in southeast Louisiana.
 Its mouth opens into Lake Maurepas, which conjoins with Lake Pontchartrain.The name Tickfaw (Tiak foha) is thought to be derived from the Choctaw phrase meaning "pine rest" or "Rest Among the Pines".
 More recent anaylsis however has determined the name to be derived from shortening and alteration of Pawticfaw meaning "place where wild animals have shed their hair".
 Alternate/historical names and spellings: Rio De San Vicente Rio De Tickfaw Rio Go Tickfoha Riviere Ticfoha Ticfaw River Tickfah River Tickfaw Creek Source: Wikipedia

-Maximum discharge on the river today is recorded at the Tickfaw River At Holden with a streamflow rate of 5,400 cfs.
-This is also the deepest point on the Tickfaw River, reporting a gauge stage of 16.12 ft.
+Maximum discharge on the river today is recorded at the Tickfaw River At Liverpool with a streamflow rate of 3,640 cfs.
+However, the deepest point on the river is located at the Tickfaw River At Holden reporting a gauge stage of 11.21 ft.
 This river is monitored from 2 different streamgauging stations along the Tickfaw River, the first of which is perched at an elevation of 210 ft, the Tickfaw River At Liverpool .

 |Location||Streamflow||River Stage||Air Temp||Elevation|